nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     ```

 !!! note "PATH"
-    Adding the program to the $PATH variable will only last the length of the session.
+    Adding the program to the $PATH variable will only last the length of the AWS session.

 ## Step 5: Move Files